hum/hum/README.md

   - [🌿 Sprout](https://github.com/hum/sprout) A multi-site content (mostly images) collection library.
   - [🎲 Game of Life](https://github.com/hum/game-of-life-wasm) An implementation of the Game of Life with Rust (WebAssembly) and JS.
   - [🧩 MC RCON](https://github.com/hum/mc-rcon) A super super simple package to create Minecraft RCON packets with Go.
-  - [🐥 peep](https://github.com/hum/peep) A straight-forward CLI way to find available domain names from hundreds of TLDs
+  - [🐥 peep](https://github.com/hum/peep) [WIP] A straight-forward CLI way to find available domain names from hundreds of TLDs
   - ...

 ### 🥅 Goals for 2021
   - Become friends with front-end development
+  - Finish projects *(let's not talk about the 50+ private repositories)*
   - Be more active in the open-source community
-  - Finish projects *(let's not talk about the 50+ private repositories)*
-  - Create more FOSS projects

 ### ☕️ Contact
   - Mail: [contact@hum.sh](mailto:contact@hum.sh)